-“Levels has played a very important role in helping me recognize the best personal diet for me,” says Avthar.
+“Levels has played a vital role in helping me recognize the best personal diet for me,” says Avthar.
 “I can better understand which foods agree with me and which are more difficult for my body to handle.
-Just being able to access your blood glucose biofeedback and recognize the impacts of things like exercise, good sleep, fasting, and how non-nutritional factors is truly eye-opening.”
+Just being able to access your blood glucose biofeedback and recognize the impact of exercise, good sleep, fasting, and non-nutritional factors are truly eye-opening.”

 Building Metabolic Awareness

 Avthar began his metabolic health journey by regularly experimenting with different diets and fitness routines, putting different diets, exercise, and wellness routines together in a trial-and-error fashion.

 “As someone who has been taking their health very seriously for the past seven years, I noticed I would go through peaks and troughs– you try something new, it has good results, and then you plateau, so you look for something else to do to help you hit the goals you want,” says Avthar.
 “Having systems in place where you actually see how you’re reacting to your circumstances, food, activities, stress levels, and so on has been very valuable for me.”

 A consistent stream of objective data, Avthar stipulates, can act as a bedrock to your experimentation efforts.
 As the complexity of Avthar’s wellness understandings evolved, he became increasingly more in-tune with how food impacts his body at a molecular level.